 \section{Abstract}

-We study stability under tensorization and projection-type operations of gradient-type estimates and other functional inequalities for Markov semigroups on metric spaces.
-Using transportation-type inequalities obtained by F.~Baudoin and N.~Eldredge in 2021, we prove that constants in the gradient estimates can be chosen to be independent of the dimension.
+We study stability under tensorization and projection-type operations of gradient estimates and other functional inequalities for Markov semigroups on metric spaces.
+Using transportation inequalities obtained by F.~Baudoin and N.~Eldredge in 2021, we prove that constants in the gradient estimates can be chosen to be dimension-independent.
 Our results are applicable to hypoelliptic diffusions on sub-Riemannian manifolds and some hypocoercive diffusions.
-As a byproduct, we obtain dimension-independent reverse Poincar\'{e}, reverse logarithmic Sobolev, and gradient bounds for Lie groups with a transverse symmetry and for non-isotropic Heisenberg groups.
+As a byproduct, we obtain dimension-independent reverse Poincar\'{e} inequality, reverse logarithmic Sobolev inequality, and gradient bounds on Lie groups with transverse symmetries and for non-isotropic Heisenberg groups.